Clint Frazier Player Props: White Sox vs. Angels

 Clint Frazier At The Plate

-- Frazier has a double, a triple and 10 walks while hitting .183.
+- Frazier is hitting .180 with a double, a triple and 10 walks.

-- In nine of 22 games this year (40.9%), Frazier has reached base via hit, and that includes multiple hits twice.
+- In nine of 23 games this season (39.1%), Frazier has reached safely via hit, and that includes multiple hits twice.

-- Frazier has picked up an RBI twice this year, but just one in each of those games.
+- Frazier has driven in a run twice this season, but just one in each of those games.

-- In six of 22 games this year, he has scored, including multiple runs once.
+- In six of 23 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.